charlesroper/Sublime-Packages/Markdown Preview/README.md

 A simple ST2 plugin to help you preview your markdown files quickly in you web browser.

-You can use builtin [python-markdown2][0] parser (default) or use the [github markdown API][5] for the conversion.
+You can use builtin [python-markdown2][0] parser (default) or use the [github markdown API][5] for the conversion (edit your settings to select it).

-If you have the ST2 LivReload plugin, your browser will autorefresh the display when you save your file :)
+If you have the ST2 LiveReload plugin, your browser will autorefresh the display when you save your file :)

+NOTE: If you choose the GitHub API for conversion, your code will be sent through https to github for live conversion.
+You'll have Github flavored markdown and syntax highlighting for free.

 ## Installation :